Portfolio of Brasses

 November 2024

-Before the Reformation, inscriptions on brasses occasionally featured decoration, either at the end of lines as a filler or between words, often in the form of animals or rebuses, on marginal inscriptions.
-The decrease in metal prices resulting from the dissolution of the monasteries from the late 1530s onwards meant that huge quantities of brass plate became available both to the marblers producing monumental brasses and to the founders for melting down alongside candleticks, brass lecterns and other plate.
-The laws against exporting particular metals brought in by Henry VIII and strengthened under Edward VI may not have been...
+Before the Reformation, inscriptions on brasses occasionally featured decoration, either at the ends of lines as a filler or, on marginal inscriptions, between words, often in the form of animals or rebuses.
+From the late 1530s onwards the dissolution of the monasteries meant that huge quantities of brass plate became available both to the marblers producing monumental brasses and to the founders for melting down alongside candlesticks, brass lecterns and other plate.
+This led to a decrease in metal prices.
+The laws against exporting particular metals brought in by Henry VIII and strengthened under Edward VI may not have...

 read more -